Laser scanning data 0,5 p

 The progress of the scanning and the availability of products can be seen on the status map: https://tilannekartta.maanmittauslaitos.fi/laserkeilaus

-The product is available in the NLS Open data file download service according to the above-described updating rhythm.
+The product is available from the NLS MapSite's Download geospatial data -section according to the above-described updating rhythm.

 Laser scanning data 0.5 p has been created by spacing out from the National Land Survey's most accurate elevation data set (Laser scanning data 5 p) without changing the quality properties of single laser points.
 Regarding unambiguous objects, the standard error of the elevation accuracy is at maximum 10 centimetres and the standard error in planimetric accuracy 45 centimetres.